-The Indian Kitchen is a prominent feature of Lusk Creek Canyon State Natural Area, but hiking to the bottom of the canyon from the trail is a significant endeavor and is not recommended because there is no trail.
+The Indian Kitchen is a prominent feature of Lusk Creek Canyon Nature Preserve, but hiking to the bottom of the canyon from the trail is a significant endeavor and is not recommended because there is no trail.
 Indian Kitchen is best visited by making the 2 mile hike in from the trailhead on Indian Kitchen Road.
 When you reach the top of the bluff above the hairpin turn in Lusk Creek, you can continue part way downhill to where a small path to the right leads to Indian Kitchen proper, which is a small cave or the niche in the cliff about 100 feet above the creek.
 This path is only for the agile and brave.
 We are not kidding a bit.
 The trail along the face of the cliff is only 18-24 inches wide.
 Rather than risk a long fall, you might want to let someone tell you about it while you continue on down, down, down to the creek bank and watch the birds fly around and the echoes resonate around the canyon.
+As you continue downhill, you may see the remnants of a prehistoric rock wall, built by Indians of the Late Woodland Period.
 There once was a balanced rock along the trail but someone probably tested his strength against its fragility.
 Indians probably passed there thousands of times, but John O'Dell saw the rock standing there about fifty years ago.